kew-myco/its_glue/README.md

 ## Setup

 Check the [project wiki](https://github.com/kew-myco/its_glue/wiki) for install guides for Linux, Windows Subsystem for Linux, and Mac, including installation of requirements.
+I recommend running the pipeline on Linux.

 ## Usage